MalloyDelacroix/DownloaderForReddit/README.md

 ---------------------------------

-By far the easiest way to install and use The Downloader for Reddit is to download one of the pre-packaged executables from the [releases section](https://github.com/MalloyDelacroix/DownloaderForReddit/releases) (at the moment stand alone executables are only available for Windows).
+By far the easiest way to install and use The Downloader for Reddit is to download one of the pre-packaged executables from the [releases section](https://github.com/MalloyDelacroix/DownloaderForReddit/releases) (at the moment stand-alone executables are only available for Windows).

 To run the program, extract the folder (DownloaderForReddit) from the zip file and scroll down to and click the executable file (DownloaderForReddit.exe).
-Everything is self contained in the folder, there is nothing to install.
+Everything is self-contained in the folder, there is nothing to install.
 <br>
 To run the application from source, please refer to the wiki entry [Setting Up A Development Environment.](https://github.com/MalloyDelacroix/DownloaderForReddit/wiki/Setting-Up-A-Development-Environment)